edwinsorto05/Football-Simulator/README.md

 # Football-Simulator
-Simulates football games from Europe's top five leagues, the MLS, UCL finals, and custom matches.
+Simulates football matchups from Europe's top five leagues, the MLS, and UCL finals!
+Custom matches are also included!